 Academic Integrity: Definition and Expectations

 As defined by Faculty Senate Policy 49-20, academic integrity is the pursuit of scholarly activity in an open, honest, and responsible manner, serving as a basic guiding principle for all academic activity.
 Academic integrity includes a commitment not to engage in or tolerate acts of falsification, misrepresentation, or deception.
 Such acts of dishonesty violate the fundamental ethical principles of the University community and compromise the worth of work completed by others.
 To protect the rights and maintain the trust of honest students and to support appropriate behavior, faculty and administrators should regularly communicate high standards of integrity and reinforce them by taking reasonable steps to anticipate and deter acts of dishonesty in all assignments (Senate Policy 44-40, Proctoring of Examinations).
-At the beginning of each course, it is the responsibility of the faculty member to provide students with a statement clarifying the application of University and School of Nursing academic integrity policies for that course.
+At the beginning of each course, it is the responsibility of the faculty member to provide students with a statement clarifying the application of University and College of Nursing academic integrity policies for that course.

 Academic Integrity Committee Membership

 The Academic Integrity (AI) Committee consists of three faculty members, one of whom will serve as chair; one undergraduate student; and one graduate student.
-The School of Nursing (SON) dean appoints the members of the AI Committee for a two-year term and designates the chair.
+The College of Nursing dean appoints the members of the AI Committee for a two-year term and designates the chair.
 The Academic Integrity Coordinator (Lori Propst, 201 HHD East), appointed by the dean, assists the committee and serves as its liaison to the Office of Student Conduct (OSC).

 The committee shall: